Icy-Monster/Luau-Tips/README.md

 This guide requires basic knowledge of Luau.
 The guide does not explain programming in Lua, but common mistakes and problems with readability.

 # 2.0 Deprecations and Misconceptions

+Luau is a growing language, meaning that it may deprecate older APIs.
+It is best to avoid using older/deprecated APIs, for obvious reasons.
+Before you quickly update your code with the newest, fanciest APIs you should always check what changes were made.

 ## 2.1 The Task Library
 https://create.roblox.com/docs/reference/engine/libraries/task
 Roblox introduced the Task library in August of 2021, with the Task library being used to directly talk to the game engine's task schedule of tasks to be ran.